First you need to understand the types of Debt to understand what different types of Debt relief is available.

 Can I Avoid Bankruptcy?

 No one ever sets out to file bankruptcy as a first option.
+Many people try to work harder or fall prey to solicitations from outside companies for miracle cures, wasted pensions, consolidation scams and high interest consolidation loans.
 At The Law Offices of Neil Crane, we have talked with thousands of people who wished to avoid bankruptcy.
-With the help of our Hamden, Connecticut, law firm, we are able to negotiate with creditors for our clients where a great many were able to push aside their financial problems and find financial health again.
+With the help of our Hamden, Connecticut, law firm, we are able to create all types of debt relief solutions for our clients.
+We help them solve their financial problems and find financial health again.

-Avoiding bankruptcy is often easier than it seems.
-With sound financial decisions, many people are able to create a budget and stick with it.
-As lawyers who care about our clients’ well-being, we often recommend these debt solutions:
+Avoiding bankruptcy is often not easy but with sound financial decisions, thousands of clients take the necessary legal steps, create a budget and stick with it.
+As lawyers who care about our clients’ well-being, we often recommend these solid practices:

-- Your credit score is not as important to financial security as your bank account balance.
+- Don’t become enamored with your FICO score: Your credit score is not as important to financial security as your bank account balance.

-- The best way to reduce debt is to cut spending on the “extras” and to put that money towards payment on debt principal.
+- Reduce debt: The best way to reduce debt is to make payments on debt principal.
+Just servicing debt won’t work.

-- The success rate for people who seek financial help early on is greater than for those who wait until it is too late.
+- Seek help sooner rather than later: If you can’t solve the problem on your own or by just working harder, seek our advice.
+The success rate for people who seek financial help early on is greater than for those who wait.
 It is never too early to talk with a lawyer about debt help.
 We recommend that you contact us at 203-230-2233 before your situation is critical.

 Unfortunately, many people who visit our Web site are already facing difficult times.
 Many have been scammed by credit consolidation companies.
-Many more do not want to consider bankruptcy because they fear what their families, friends, and coworkers will think.
+Many more do not want to consider bankruptcy because of fear.
+It is scary, but your financial future is worth seeking the advice of experienced professionals right here in Connecticut.

 When Bankruptcy is Unavoidable